fieldtrip/website/tutorial/human_ecog.md

     atlas = ft_read_atlas([ftpath filesep 'template/atlas/aal/ROI_MNI_V4.nii']);

-**34**) Look up the corresponding anatomical label of an electrode of interest, e.g., electrode LHH1, targeting the left hemisphere’s hippocampus.
+**34**) Look up the corresponding anatomical label of an electrode of interest, e.g., electrode LHH1, targeting the left hemisphere's hippocampus.
 [Supplementary File 3](https://static-content.springer.com/esm/art%3A10.1038%2Fs41596-018-0009-6/MediaObjects/41596_2018_9_MOESM5_ESM.pdf) represents a tool that automatically overlays all channels in an electrode structure with all of the above atlases and stores the resulting anatomical labels in an excel table (e.g., SubjectUCI29_electable.xlsx in the zip file).
 A more recent version of this tool can be found [here](/faq/how_can_i_determine_the_anatomical_label_of_a_source).

     cfg            = [];
     cfg.roi        = elec_mni_frv.chanpos(match_str(elec_mni_frv.label,'LHH1'),:);